spirom/LearningSpark/src/main/scala/streaming/README.md

 | [CustomReceiver.scala](CustomReceiver.scala) | Implement a very simple but well behaved custom Receiver. |
 | [Monitoring.scala](Monitoring.scala) | Extend StreamListener to monitor the number of records passing through a stream. |

+## Structured Streaming

+For examples of structured streaming as introduced in Spark 2.0, see the [structured](structured) directory.

 ## Streaming with Apache Kafka

 For a new, separate GitHub project that provides self-contained examples of using